simondstewart/MaconomyRestClient/README.md

 * Set format header appropriately.
 Necessary for prints and certain other actions
 * Support login with domain credentials
 * Implement navigation strategy for singleton containers
-* Handle file up- and download as well as prints
 * Handle batch import actions
 * Support foreign-key searches
 * Implement Performance logger using a request/response filter